-How Immigrants Can Start Investing (Step-by-Step)
+How Immigrants Can Start Investing in the United States (Step-by-Step)

 The Gap Between Knowing and Doing

-But they have not started.
+But we have not started.

-The gap between understanding that investing is important and actually opening an account and making your first investment is where most people get stuck.
+The gap between understanding that investing matters and actually opening an account is where most people get stuck.
 The process feels unfamiliar.
 The terminology is confusing.
 The fear of making a mistake is real.

-Before You Invest: The Financial Foundation
+Before You Invest: Build the Foundation First

-You do not need a large emergency fund to begin investing.
-Even $500 to $1,000 set aside in savings provides a meaningful buffer while you start building your investment portfolio.
+An emergency fund protects you from having to sell investments at a loss when an unexpected bill arrives.
+You do not need a large amount.
+Even $500 to $1,000 provides a meaningful buffer while you begin building your portfolio.

 The reason is mathematical.
 If your credit card charges 24 percent interest and your investments return 8 percent per year, you are losing money in net terms by investing while carrying that debt.
-Eliminating high-interest debt is effectively a guaranteed return equivalent to the debt’s interest rate.
+Eliminating high-interest debt is effectively a guaranteed return equal to the debt’s interest rate.

 Step One: Choose Where to Open Your Brokerage Account